minashahidd/restaurant-business-performance-analysis/documentation/data_assessment.md

 ## Preparation Required

 The dataset will require cleaning and transformation before being used for SQL analysis, dashboard development and business reporting.

+## Menu Dataset Assessment

+The menu dataset contains 32 records representing available restaurant menu items.

+### Data Quality Findings

+- No missing values were identified across any fields.
+- Data types were appropriate for analysis.
+- Menu item identifiers were correctly formatted as integers.
+- Price values were stored as numeric fields, allowing revenue calculations.

+### Relationship Validation

+The menu dataset will be linked with the order details dataset using the menu_item_id and item_id fields.

+This relationship will allow transaction-level records to be enriched with product details such as item names, categories and pricing.